NSDA Last-Chance Qualifier

 Presented by The Julia Burke Foundation

-The NSDA Last-Chance Qualifier is an opportunity for students who did not qualify through their district tournament to have a chance to attend the 2023 National Tournament in Phoenix/Mesa.
+The NSDA Last-Chance Qualifier, presented by The Julia Burke Foundation, will be held online on April 25-27, 2024.
+There is no entry fee to participate.
+The NSDA Last-Chance Qualifier is an opportunity for students who did not qualify through their district tournament to have a chance to attend the 2024 National Tournament in Des Moines.
+Registration closes April 19, 2024.

 The Julia Burke Foundation was established in memory of Julia Burke, a young woman of substance with a passion for debate.
 We are proud to partner with The Julia Burke Foundation to offer this opportunity in Julia’s memory.